bvberkum/Arduino-docs/README.md

 [Blink](Prototype/Blink/) should be a usefull starting point in attacking different atmegas, attiny85 etc. No promises, lots of other stuff happening.

+[Prototype](Prototype/main.rst] notes on using GIT history with derived files.

 ----

+Other notes:

 [firmware](./firmware/main.rst)
 [hardware](./hardware/main.rst)